-A lot of the following 14 Obamacare myths have come up during the debate over Trump's health care bill.
-It's surprising that a lot of these myths still persist, since the facts say otherwise.
+A lot of the following 13 Obamacare myths came up during the debate over President Trump's health policies throughout his time in office.
+It's surprising that a lot of these myths still persist since the facts say otherwise.

 Truth: Many people were upset that they had to pay for pregnancy, childbirth, and maternity care.
 In any health insurance plan, someone is paying for services they know they'll never need.
-A marathoner will never need diabetes care, women will never need prostate testing, etc.
+A marathoner is not likely to need diabetes care, women will never need prostate testing, etc.

-Truth: One million people lost their plans because their insurance companies dropped them.
+Millions of people lost their plans because their insurance companies dropped them.
 Many of these plans didn't offer basic services.
 For example, 75% didn't completely cover maternity care.
 Some companies that didn’t comply with the ACA’s requirements chose to drop plans rather than change them.
 Even some “grandfathered in” policies were dropped.
 They decided it didn't make business sense to maintain a broad variety of plans at different costs.

 Many employees lost their plans because their companies decided to pay the penalty.
 They knew their workers could find cheaper plans on the exchanges.

 Bureaucrats have always been involved.
 Your doctor decides on the treatment.
 Then, an insurance company staff person decides whether it will be covered.
 The insurance company also determines how much it will cover and how much it will pay the doctor.
-For Medicare and Medicare, the government is involved in this decision by acting as the insurance company.
+For Medicare and Medicaid, the government is involved in this decision by acting as an insurance company.
 The ACA didn’t change any of this.

 - Hospitals received $260 billion less because the ACA changes the way they are paid.
-Before, they were payed “fee-for-service” for every test and procedure.
+Before, they were paid “fee-for-service” for every test and procedure.
 Now they're switching to value-based care that pays based on successful outcomes.
 You should receive better care at a lower cost.

-- Home health care, skilled nursing services and hospice received the rest of the cuts.
+- Home health care, skilled nursing services, and hospice received the rest of the cuts.

 Truth: The health insurance exchanges ask for a lot of personal data.
-You need to enter things like your Social Security number, your income and whether you smoke.
+You need to enter things like your Social Security number, your income, and whether you smoke.
 The IRS uses this data to check against its records to make sure you qualify for the subsidy.
 The smoking question is because insurance companies can charge more for smokers.
 The government has most of this information already.

 The ACA requires health care providers to computerize their records.
 This could one day be connected to the data on the exchanges.
 Could a despot use this database to control your life?
 Probably, but there is already so much data about you that your privacy is already compromised.